Estimating velocities of infectious disease spread through spatio-temporal log-Gaussian Cox point processes: Introduction

 The structure of the remainder of the paper is as follows.
 In Section \ref{sec:methods}, we introduce some theory about point processes and the log-Gaussian Cox process.
-Then, in Section \ref{sec:methodology}, we fully detail how we decompose the intensity function into three components and how the inference for the LGPC is defined by its covariance structure.
-In this section, we also explain how velocity is defined for spatio-temporal point patterns and how to approximate it using finite differences.
-In Section \ref{sec:sim}, we present a simulation study to analyze the performance of our method using a point pattern with a deterministic intensity function.
+Then, in Section \ref{sec:methodology}, we fully detail how we decompose the intensity function into three components and how inference for the LGCP is performed through its covariance structure.
+In this section, we also explain how velocity is defined for spatio-temporal point patterns, and how to approximate it using finite differences.
+In Section \ref{sec:sim}, we present a simulation study to assess the performance of our method using a point pattern with a deterministic intensity function.
 Then, in Section \ref{sec:app}, we present an application using data from COVID-19 in Cali, Colombia.
-Finally, in Section \ref{sec:con}, we present some conclusions, a discussion of the findings, and some directions for future research.
+Finally, we present the conclusions, a discussion of the findings, and some directions for future research.